Types of Federal Forfeiture

 For forfeitures pursuant to the Controlled Substances Act (CSA), Racketeer Influenced and Corrupt Organizations (RICO), as well as money laundering and obscenity statutes, there is an ancillary hearing for third parties to assert their interest in the property.
 Once the interests of third parties are addressed, the court issues a final forfeiture order.

 Civil judicial forfeiture is an in rem (against the property) action brought in court against the property.
 The property is the defendant and no criminal charge against the owner is necessary.
+Talk to a Federal Asset Forfeiture Attorney in Clayton, MO to understand how these cases work.

 Administrative forfeiture is an in rem action that permits the federal seizing agency to forfeit the property without judicial involvement.
 The authority for a seizing agency to start an administrative forfeiture action is found in the Tariff Act of 1930, 19 U.S.C. § 1607.
 Property that can be administratively forfeited is: merchandise the importation of which is prohibited; a conveyance used to import, transport, or store a controlled substance; a monetary instrument; or other property that does not exceed $500,000 in value.